zemreyilmaz/zemreyilmaz/README.md

 ## 📖 **About Me:**
 - 💼 I'm a Full Stack Developer.
-- 🛠️ Specializing in .Net Core & Angular.
+- 🛠️ Net Core & Angular.
 - 📚 Currently learning Go, Java, and React.

 ## 🛠 Technologies & Tools I Use: